Skip Navigation

 Return to main MCHbest page >>

 Overview.
 Employers who offer on-site child care provide employees with child care options at work.
-Care may be provided free of charge, partially subsidized as part of an employee benefit package, or provided at market rates.
+Care may be provided free of charge, partially subsidized as part of an employee benefit package, for provided at market rates.

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):